Behavior Management in the Classroom: Guide for Teachers

 5. Avoid Shaming, Listen Respectfully

-Avoid shaming a kiddo for their behavior problem at school.
+Avoid shaming a student for their disruptive behavior at school.
 Instead of “I can’t believe you said that to him!” or “That’s terrible of you” try “Let’s talk about what happened?”

-Take the time to fully listen to a child’s explanation for their behavior.
+Take the time to fully listen to a child’s explanation for their inappropriate behavior.

 The reason might not be directly related to the moment the behavior happened.
-There may have been a series of challenges the kid was experiencing leading up to that moment.
+There may have been a series of challenges the student was experiencing leading up to that moment.

 Allow them to express their emotions and how they feel.
 Acknowledge their emotions with a neutral tone.
 “So you’re angry because ____.”

-Identifying, expressing and managing emotions is important for kids.
+Learning to identify, express, and manage emotions is important for kids.
 It takes time and practice for some.

 6. Avoid Labels

-If a kid keeps hearing that they’re bad and they’re a behavior problem, chances are, they’re going to continue.
+If a student keeps hearing that they’re bad and they’re a behavior problem, chances are, they’re going to continue filling that role.

 This starts when kids are very little.
 She’s shy.
 He’s a picky eater.
 She’s a wild child!
 He’s mean.